Rosuav/StilleBot/PostgreSQL.md

   - Note: Do not copy_data both directions.
 * If the connection strings need to be changed, update them without recreating:
   - alter subscription multihome connection '...';
+  - WARNING WARNING WARNING.
+When altering these subscriptions, be sure not to accidentally have a server replicate from itself.
+Getting the connection strings backwards utterly breaks replication, and (20260323) I had to wipe the subscriptions and publications, empty all tables, and fully restart the entire replication system.
+Learn from past-me's mistake.

 To make things work, tables must exist on both ends.
 New tables must be created by the bot on both ends, and then properly populated.
 TODO: Automatically run